Launching good financial habits while in college

 Thanks for the photo by Erda Estremera on Unsplash

 As my sister and brother-in-law drop off their eldest to her first year of college, I am sending love and positive thoughts to my niece.
 Since so much of my professional focus is helping students and their families with college costs, I thought I’d dedicate this article to her and all college students starting their college journey as well as their personal financial lives.
 Here are my five financial tips for the start of odyssey.

 Working part-time and going to college is doable.
 Building job skills like teamwork, problem-solving, and communication are a great way to augment your education.
 Consider jobs that you can work between 5-15 hours a week during the academic year.
 You can still focus on studies but get pocket money for paying for college costs like books, coffees with friends, and saving for a small emergency or that spring break trip to the beach.
 Some of these jobs can be fun and expand your social network such as being a barista at the college’s coffeeshop.
 Other jobs help build resumes and give you insights into potential careers like interning at a law firm or conducting research at microbiology lab.

 Create a budget.

 I know this "B" word can be scary and may not feel necessary when you are dealing with small dollars.
 The reality is that having some money management skills help you build confidence and create positive financial habits.
-Think about how much you need for "musts" like transportation costs to the high school where you volunteer as a mentor and "wants" like smoothie and latest Marvel movie with a friend.
-Whether you make budget on Google Sheets from scratch, right a quick list on a paper napkin, or use an app like YBAB (which is free for college students), take a bit of time to think about your expenses, spending habits, potential emergencies you need to cover, and savings.
+Think about how much you need for "musts" like paying for college costs like tuition or transportation costs to the high school where you volunteer as a mentor and "wants" like smoothie and latest Marvel movie with a friend.
+Whether you make budget on Google Sheets from scratch, right a quick list on a paper napkin, or use an app like YBAB (which is free for college students), take a bit of time to think about your expenses, spending habits, any college costs that you plan on covering yourself, potential emergencies you need to cover, and savings.

 Exploit student discounts.